 The best tip I can give you is whatever you choose to put on your wall, make it eye level.
 If you are walking by a mirror and only see the top of your head, it is way too high!
 Make your decor fit you.
 You want to see yourself in that mirror.
 If you don’t, what’s the point!
 My most favorite items for living room walls have to be a bold mirror.
 Mirrors do open up space, and they reflect the light.
 The right mirror will do wonders for your living room.
 My second favorite items are wall scones and family photos.
 This is where you can bring in your personality and have fun with space.
 My best tip for adding family photos keeps the frames the same or similar style to keep your wall decor look more cohesive.

 Living room lighting is so important.
 Lighting to me is like jewelry in a space.
 It can be fun, glitzy, or glammy.
 Just keep it cohesive to your design aesthetic.
 Pick a metal finish and bring it throughout your room, from the ceiling to the end tables.
 Once again, if you have an open concept room, make sure your lighting matches throughout the entire space and in your vision line.
 This will be more pleasing to the eyes and once again keep your home cohesive.

 This sums it up!

 I hope these tips have helped you!
-If your taste is more eclectic, then most of these tips don’t apply, lol.
+If your taste is more eclectic, then most of these living room design basics don’t apply, lol.
 With a more eclectic style, you can go bold and mix your metals more and apply a print-on-print!
 One of my favorite eclectic designers is Jewel Marlow you can read and listen to her interview here!
 But if your style is is more neutral and glam, then these tips should help!